Gimb0/Reverse-BindingShell/README.md

 # Reverse-BindingShell

 ## Description
 This is a reverse or binding shell written in Python3.
 I have gotten it to work on Windows, Mac, and Linux systems.
+This program was made as an exercise but can be used to remotely manage another host.
+It is not to be used without authorization.

 ## Usage
 Linux and mac systems: